A History of UNLV’s College of Liberal Arts

 Coursework and Departments

 At the time of its founding, the college consisted of eleven departments.
-These included Art (chaired by Erik Gronberg), Music (Howard Chase), Speech and Theatre Arts (Stephen Nielsen), English (Arlen Collier), which also housed the "programs" of Comparative Literature and Journalism, Foreign Languages (John Lindberg), and Philosophy (Janet Travis).
+These included Art (chaired by Erik Gronberg), Music (Howard Chase), Speech and Theatre Arts (Stephen Nielsen), English (Arlen Collier), which also housed the "programs" of Comparative Literature and Journalism, World Languages and Cultures (John Lindberg), and Philosophy (Janet Travis).
 Anthropology-Sociology (chaired by archaeologist Claude Warren) comprised one department in 1971.
 It also hosted several programs, including Ethnic Studies (earlier called Black studies), a UNLV response to the turbulent 1960s when students demanded more classes in minority history, and "Law Enforcement" which later evolved into the Department of Criminal Justice.
 History (Paul Burns), Political Science (Andrew Tuttle), Psychology (Thomas Logan), and the Department of "Social (Helping) Services" (renamed the Department of Social Services a year later and chaired by Harriet Sheldon) rounded out the group.

 From its earliest days, the College of Arts and Letters also offered coursework in such "Interdisciplinary Programs" as Comparative Literature, Fine Arts, Humanities, and Social Sciences.
 Beginning in 1974, the college established an American Studies program, run by future graduate dean and Mark Twain specialist, Joseph McCullough (English).